bergeycm/NGS-map/README.md

 A general pipeline for mapping next-gen sequencing reads and calling variants

-# Information on NGS-map pipeline

 ## Quick Start Instructions

 Here's the rough outline of how to use these scripts to do a simple mapping analysis.
 The mapping analysis uses BWA, and the variant calling uses GATK.

 * Put uncompressed FASTQ file in folder `data/`
-* Demultiplex reads with `scripts/demultiplex.sh` and/or `scripts/demultiplex_SE.sh`
+    - Demultiplex reads with `scripts/demultiplex.sh` and/or `scripts/demultiplex_SE.sh`
-    - For each individual:
+* For each individual:
     - Edit variables in `config.mk`, especially the variables in "Paths to input files"
     - Call the individual analysis Makefile via the shell script by running `sh indiv_analysis`
-    - When all individuals have been processed\:
+* When all individuals have been processed\:
     - Call the comparative analysis Makefile via the shell script by running `sh compare_analysis`

 ---